Curriculum at Moorside

 Teaching of phonics

-Although the vast majority of children will leave Key Stage 1 having progressed up to Letters and sounds phase 6, children in Key Stage 2 who have gaps in their phonics knowledge are supported by a phonics intervention group until their understanding is secure.
+Although the vast majority of children will leave Key Stage 1 having finished the Read, Write Inc. Phonics scheme, children in Key Stage 2 who have gaps in their phonics knowledge are supported by a phonics intervention group until their understanding is secure.

 Phonics is assessed and monitored to enable progression through the phases.
 In Year One, all pupils are tested through the Phonics Screening Test in June.
 Results are recorded and used for assessment purposes.
 Any Year One pupils who do not meet the required pass rate for the test re-take the test when they are in Year Two.